-CenturyLink has gotten the authorization to begin selling telecommunications infrastructure services the General Services Administration’s Enterprise Infrastructure Solution contract.
+CenturyLink has gotten the authorization to begin selling telecommunications infrastructure services on the General Services Administration’s Enterprise Infrastructure Solution contract.

 The company is the first to receive an authority to operate under the 15-year, $50-billion contract.
 With the ATO, which lasts three years, CenturyLink can now begin selling its telecom services to agencies governmentwide who place task orders on the indefinite delivery, indefinite quantity contract.